Rees Howells Intercessor

 Strategic Prayer Warfare

-One form that this prayer warfare took was intercession on a national and international level concerning anything that effected world evangelism.
+One form that this prayer warfare took was intercession on a national and international level concerning anything that affected world evangelism.
 Every Creature must hear; therefore, the doors must be kept open.
 Their prayers became strategic.
 They must face and fight the enemy wherever he was opposing freedom to evangelise.
 God was preparing an instrument, a company to fight world battles on their knees.

 Over the next several years, Rees Howells led the College into a path of intercession and prayer warfare on international levels.
 These prayers included the crisis with the Rhineland, Ethiopia, Dunkirk, the Battle of Britain, Russia, North Africa, Italy, D-Day, and the intercession for the establishment of the State of Israel.